MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-provision-keys.md

 This article describes how to provision enclave-enabled keys that support computations inside server-side secure enclaves used for [Always Encrypted with secure enclaves](always-encrypted-enclaves.md).

 The general guidelines and processes for [managing Always Encrypted keys](overview-of-key-management-for-always-encrypted.md) apply when you provision enclave-enabled keys.
-This article addresses the enclave-specific details.
+This article addresses details specific to Always Encrypted with secure enclaves.

-When provisioning an enclave-enabled column master key, make sure you specify the new key supports enclave computations.
+To provision an enclave-enabled column master key using SQL Server Management Studio or PowerShell, make sure you specify the new key supports enclave computations.
 This will cause the tool (SSMS or PowerShell) to generate the `CREATE COLUMN MASTER KEY` statement that sets the `ENCLAVE_COMPUTATIONS` in the columns mater key metadata in the database (see [CREATE COLUMN MASTER KEY (Transact-SQL)](../../../t-sql/statements/create-column-master-key-transact-sql.md) for more information).
-The tool will also digitally sign the column master properties with the column master key, and it will also store the signature in the database metadata.
+The tool will also digitally sign the column master properties with the column master key, and it will store the signature in the database metadata.
 The signature prevents malicious tampering with the `ENCLAVE_COMPUTATIONS` setting.
 The SQL client drivers verify the signatures before allowing the enclave use.
 This provides security administrators with control over which column data can be computed inside the enclave.

+The `ENCLAVE_COMPUTATIONS` is immutable - you cannot change it, once you define the column master key in the metadata.
+To enable enclave computations using column encryption key, a given column master key encrypts, you need to rotate the column master key and replace it with an enclave-enabled column master key.
+See [Rotate enclave-enabled keys](always-encrypted-enclaves-rotate-keys.md).

 > [!NOTE]
 > Currently, both SSMS and PowerShell support enclave-enabled column master keys stored in Azure Key Vault or Windows Certificate Store.
 Hardware security modules (using CNG or CAPI) are not supported.